Google faces new federal antitrust probe: source

 The sources did not want to be named in order to protect their business relationships.

-The FTC wrapped up an earlier investigation into Google just four months ago, concluding that the search giant had not manipulated its Web search results to hurt rivals.
+The FTC wrapped up its earlier investigation into Google just four months ago, concluding that the search giant had not manipulated its Web search results to hurt rivals.

-Google was the number one player in the $15 billion U.S. display ad market in 2012, with a 15.1 percent market share, compared with Facebook Inc’s 14.6 percent share, according to industry research firm eMarketer.
+Google was the number one player in the $15 billion U.S. display ad market in 2012, with 15.1 percent market share, compared to Facebook’s 14.6 percent share, according to industry research firm eMarketer.
 Google is expected to widen its lead to 20.7 percent of the market in 2014.

 Google is currently trying to convince European antitrust investigators to wrap up a separate antitrust probe, and has offered to change some search pages to give more space to rivals in order to satisfy their concerns.